zuozhenggh/learning-library/solutions-library/ebs-move-improve/provision/provision.md

 1. SSH to the newly created environment by following the instructions under “Administrator Access” in section “Access Your Oracle E-Business Suite Environment” in the Oracle by Example tutorial: [Performing Post-Provisioning and Post-Cloning Tasks for Oracle E-Business Suite on Oracle Cloud Infrastructure](https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/compute-iaas/post_provisioning_tasks_for_ebs_on_oci/110_post_prov_cm_oci.html)

+2. To log in through the web interface, you must initially set a password of your choice for the SYSADMIN user.
+After the SYSADMIN user is active with the new password, you can create new users or activate existing locked users.
+To enable the SYSADMIN user, run the following commands:

+``mkdir -p ~/logs
+cd  ~/logs
+sh /u01/install/APPS/scripts/enableSYSADMIN.sh``

+When prompted, enter a new password for the SYSADMIN user.
+The SYSADMIN user can now connect to Oracle E-Business Suite through the web interface and create new users or activate existing locked users.

+You can refer [Enable and Set Oracle E-Business Account Passwords](https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/compute-iaas/post_provisioning_tasks_for_ebs_on_oci/110_post_prov_cm_oci.html#EnableandSetOracleE-BusinessAccountPasswords(ConditionallyRequired)) for more details.

 ## Part 4.
 Configure Local Hosts File and Log in to Oracle E-Business Suite

 1. In the Oracle Cloud Infrastructure console, find the IP address for the Oracle E-Business Suite web entry point by navigating to Networking > Load Balancers.